The Ultimate Guide To Understanding Your Ideal Customer & Creating Your Buyer Persona

 Another example is typical of B2B transactions:

 Somebody has been tasked with finding x or y for the business.
 He or she will present options to another person, probably a financial manager or a CEO.
 Let’s say it’s an admin manager.
 He or she wants something that makes the job easier.
-But the CEO might be more interested in team-building opportunities, reduced absenteeism, good ROI, and so on.
+However, the CEO might be more interested in team-building opportunities, reduced absenteeism, good ROI, and so on.

 In this instance, you need to pitch to a minimum of two personas.
 One of them is saying: